MadLadSquad/rapidyaml/changelog/current.md

 ## TL;DR

-This release is focused on API cleaning and tidying, **in preparation of release 1.0**:
+This release focuses on API cleaning and tidying, **in preparation of release 1.0**:

+  - improves tracking of nodes causing deserialization errors
   - adds serialization to/from `Tree` (not just `NodeRef`/`ConstNodeRef`)
-  - improves tracking of nodes causing deserialization errors
   - deprecates a good number of functions, mostly around serialization and tree/node building
   - **brings code coverage to 100%** (rounded from >99.5%)
+  - remove the c4core submodule, vendoring-in just the required c4core source code.

 Significant effort went into maintaining backward compatibility.
-Nevertheless the cleanup introduced a number of deprecations, and some other opt-in but recommended changes: see the migration guide in the next section.
+Nevertheless the API cleanup introduces a number of deprecations, and some other opt-in but recommended changes: see the migration guide in the next section.

-The second major change is **the removal of the c4core submodule**, vendoring in the c4core source code.
-Now **cloning with git no longer requires `--recursive`**.
-Other than that, this change is mostly internal, and all existing workflows to consume rapidyaml and or c4core are kept unchanged (eg `RYML_STANDALONE`, or the newly added `RYML_SYSTEM_C4CORE` still work the same).

 Finally there are other fixes and improvements.
-For the details refer to this release's [full changelog](v0.16changelogsection), below the migration guide.
+For the details refer to this release's [full changelog](#v016changelogsection), below the migration guide.

 ## Migration guide